$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

 where $\{\hat{\delta}_i\}_{i=1}^{8}$ are the surface scalars stored at its eight adjacent vertices.
 The surface is then implicitly defined as level sets on the scalar field.
-Specifically, given a set of constants $\bm{\tau} = \{\tau_i\}_{i=1}^n$ which we refer to as \emph{level values}, the surface $\mathcal{S}$ is defined as:
+Specifically, given a set of $n$ constants $\bm{\tau} = \{\tau_i\}_{i=1}^n$ which we refer to as \emph{level values}, the surface $\mathcal{S}$ is defined as:

-The cardinality and values of $\bm{\tau}$ are determined through hyperparameter tuning.
-Note that this implicit surface field does not model distance as in SDF, therefore, it is not subject to the Eikonal constraint.
+The cardinality $n$ and values of $\bm{\tau}$ are determined through hyperparameter tuning.
+Note that this implicit surface field does not model distance to the closest surface as in SDF, therefore, it is not subject to the Eikonal constraint.
+The motivation behind the multi-level set is tightly related to our NeRF initialization strategy and is further explained in Sec~\ref{sec:optimization}.

-\paragraph{Opacity and Appearance} Within the same voxel grid, we also model the surface opacity denoted as $\alpha(\mathbf{x})$ and view-dependent appearance denoted as $\mathbf{c}(\mathbf{x}, \mathbf{d})$ in the same explicit style as in Plenoxels~\cite{plenoxels}. $\mathbf{c}(\mathbf{x}, \mathbf{d})$ is represented via coefficients of the spherical harmonic (SH) function which maps view direction $\mathbf{d}$ to radiance.
+\textbf{Opacity and Appearance} Within the same voxel grid, we also model the surface opacity denoted as $\alpha(\mathbf{x})$ and view-dependent appearance denoted as $\mathbf{c}(\mathbf{x}, \mathbf{d})$ in the same explicit style as in Plenoxels~\cite{plenoxels}, which represents $\mathbf{c}(\mathbf{x}, \mathbf{d})$ as coefficients of the spherical harmonic (SH) function that maps view direction $\mathbf{d}$ to radiance.
 Trilinear interpolation is applied to obtain opacity and SH coefficients at surface locations.
-Note that although $\alpha(\mathbf{x})$ is essentially defined across all valid voxels in the 3D space, it is only utilized where the surface exists.
+Note that although $\alpha(\mathbf{x})$ is essentially defined across all valid voxels in the 3D space, it only represents surface material property rather than geometry, and hence is only meaningful where surface exists.